What is a cataract?

 Blindness from cataracts is also avoidable in most cases.
 The World Health Organization reports that about 80% of vision impairment is avoidable.

-Sadly, many people with cataracts in developing countries lack access to affordable eye care and surgery.
+Sadly, many people with cataracts in developing countries lack access to affordable care and eye surgery.
+This means they are less able to prevent cataracts from leading to blindness than those in more developed countries.

 While cataracts are most commonly diagnosed among people aged 60 and up, they can also occur in younger people and children.
-Children, especially, require early detection and treatment, so their eyesight usually develops.
+Children require early detection of cataract formation and swift treatment for their eyesight to develop normally.

 Cataract, Sight Saving Surgery, Miracles Day